 He wants to write the dot.Communist manifesto.
 Things have changed since the communist manifesto.
 We need to move on.
 We’ll need to kill some things – old, godless institutions, for example.
 He finds music companies talking about piracy deeply ironic, given what they did to musicians.

 He’s spent a good chunk of his life trying to eliminate broadcast media.
-They’re doing a pretty good job of it alone, but he’d like to hustle that along.
+They’re doing a pretty good job of it by themselves, but he’d like to hustle that along.
 He doesn’t want to be broadcast – he wants this to be a conversation.

 Jacqui Taylor – what should a forum I’m developing with “agile” lawyers deal with first?